urbit/docs/tutorials/hoon/doors.md

 30
 ```

 Notice that each arm in core `c` is able to call the other arms of `c` -- `add-two` uses the `inc` arm to increment a number twice.
-As a reminder, each arm is evaluated with is parent core as the subject.
+As a reminder, each arm is evaluated with its parent core as the subject.
 In the case of `add-two` the parent core is `c`, which has `inc` in it.

 ### Mutating a Gate